Here’s a little bit about me. . .

 While in college I was involved in several different campus ministries and sensed God’s call to full-time vocational ministry.
 Upon graduation from college I jumped immediately into ministry and began study at Talbot Seminary.
 The other thing I did right after I finished college was to get married to my wife Joni, whom I had gotten to know through the Christian fellowship groups on campus.
 We moved down to Southern California where I earned my M.Div. and Th.M. degrees at Talbot.
 During that time my two sons, Paul and Daniel were born.

 While at Talbot my wife and I had a growing burden to serve God as cross-cultural missionaries.
 After my graduation, we moved to Taiwan with our two young boys to serve as missionaries with OMF.
 My ministry focus was teaching and leadership training, and in our fourth year I had the opportunity to teach a course at China Evangelical Seminary.
 After our return from Taiwan I served from 1994 until 2011 as the English congregation pastor at Chinese For Christ Church in Berkeley, CA. During that time I completed my D.Min. at Western Seminary with a dissertation on reaching the next generations in North American Chinese churches.
 In the fall of 2011 we moved to Oregon where I worked on a book based on my dissertation research and served as the part-time interim English Pastor at a nearby Chinese church.
-Currently I am serving as a pastor in the English Ministry of the Portland Chinese Alliance Church.
+For the next eight years I served as a pastor in the English Ministry of the Portland Chinese Alliance Church.
+I retired from full-time vocational ministry in August 2021.